about

 The Trees we are concerned with here are not balanced binary trees used for quick access to ordered data.
 They are simple tree structures where each tree node may have zero or more child nodes.
 They are often used as in-memory representations of tree structures that occur as artifacts of processing activities, i.e., parse trees resulting from processing markup like XML or HTML.
 Our interests focus on using M-ary Trees to support code analysis.
 We will use instances of a C++ template class MTree<T>, discussed here, to capture the structure of code scopes1.
 For example, one measure of complexity of a function written in C, C++, Java, or C# is the number of scopes the function uses for branching and looping to carry out its processing activities.
 This is closely related to the well-know McCabe Cyclomatic Complexity metric.

-Figure 1. - Code Scopes Tree Representation
+Figure 1. - Code Scopes Walker

 Figure 2. - Code Scopes Fragment